Teams, tales and tips – a guide to the local game

 The best pubs and bars for football fans

-Set in a corner of the third floor of the Forum shopping centre, 37-screen O’Learys is the Helsinki branch of this Scandinavian chain.
+Set up by the Mall of Tripla, multi-screen O’Learys is the Helsinki branch of this Scandinavian chain.
 Hulking hamburgers a speciality.

 Where to stay

-The best hotels for the stadium and city centre
+The best hotels for the stadiums and city centre

 The Helsinki Tourist Office offers hotel booking.

 Also in the upscale bracket, conveniently located around Central Station, are the Holiday Inn Helsinki City Centre, close to the Sport Pub Chelsea, and the Radisson Blu Plaza, with a gym and relaxing, in-room massages.
-Partner hotel the Radisson Blu Royal is slap in the city centre.
+Partner hotel the Radisson Blu Royal is slap in the city centre, as is the Radisson Blu Aleksanteri, with its authentic Finnish sauna and top-floor loft hired out for private events.

 Also close to Central Station, the Sokos Hotel Vaakuna is set in a strikingly functionalist building opened for the 1952 Olympics.
-The Scandic Simonkenttä exudes contemporary Scandinavian design.
+The Scandic Simonkenttä exudes contemporary Scandinavian design, while the Scandic Helsinki Hub sits conveniently near Esplanadi park, filling a century-old former printing house with loft-style rooms and a restaurant area.